Enjoy the benefits of reverse osmosis filtration throughout your entire home.

 US Water Systems Defender Whole House RO System

-Built in the USA, the Defender can be used both at home and in commercial or industrial applications.
-With high-quality components, including stainless steel housings (no plastic used here), the system has a good lifespan and a relatively decent 2-year warranty.
+- Durable build & good warranty – With high-quality components, including stainless steel housings (no plastic used here), the system has a good lifespan and a relatively decent 2-year warranty.

-It’s easy to replace the filters in the Defender, though exactly how often you need to change them is something you should ask the manufacturer directly, as the information isn’t available online.
-Like the best whole house reverse osmosis systems, the Defender can reject up to 99% TDS (total dissolved solids) – and it comes with a TDS meter, so you can check the efficiency of the system whenever you need to.
+- Like the best whole house reverse osmosis systems, the Defender can reject up to 99% TDS (total dissolved solids) – and it comes with a TDS meter, so you can check the efficiency of the system whenever you need to.

-- Lacking information on filter changes
+- We couldn’t find information on filter changes.

 Crystal Quest Whole House Reverse Osmosis System